-Health insurance is required as a condition of enrollment for all degree-seeking students at Wake Forest University.
+Health insurance is required as a condition of enrollment for all degreeseeking students at Wake Forest University.
 Students who demonstrate comparable coverage to WFU's health insurance plan and meet our criteria may waive the coverage provided by WFU.
 Specific information about the policy plan, process instructions and full information regarding eligibility can be found at shi.wfu.edu (https://shi.wfu.edu/).

-Inclement Weather
+Severe Weather

-When the University is closed due to inclement weather, SHS may have limited staff and may be able to provide care only for injuries and urgent illnesses.
+When the University is closed due to severe weather, DH may have limited staff and may be able to provide care only for injuries and urgent illnesses.
 Appointments may be rescheduled.